Resolution of the piecewise smooth visible-invisible two-fold singularity in $\mathbb{R}^3$ using regularization and blowup: Proof of mainThm

 Notice $1-\xi<0$ by (A).
-The result then follows by (a) simple estimation through Gronwall's inequality, (b) the exponential contraction towards $\widehat S_{\epsilon,1}$, (c) applying the coordinate transformation \eqref{kappa21}. \end{proof} To complete the proof of \propref{step1}, we subsequently describe the mapping
+The result then follows by (a) simple estimation through Gronwall's inequality (or simply using general results on Silnikov boundary value problems), (b) the exponential contraction towards $\widehat S_{a,\epsilon,1}$, (c) applying the coordinate transformation \eqref{kappa21}. \end{proof} To complete the proof of \propref{step1}, we subsequently describe the mapping